"The enemy never sees the backs of my Texans!"

-Please contact Dustin Seiler, Camp Commander - email@example.com for the location of our camp meetings...
+Please contact Dustin S., Camp Commander - email@example.com for the location of our camp meetings...
 Face Coverings & Masks are OPTIONAL.

 Webpage created: August 24, 2016 Last updated - January 28th, 2021